Iloilo City: Spanish period

 Drafted plan of the Fort of Iloilo in 1738, originally named the Fortificación de Nuestra Señora del Rosario en el Puerto de Yloylo.

 Casa Real de Iloilo was the official residence and administrative seat of the Spanish governor and alcalde mayor during the colonial period.

 Under Philip II in 1565, Miguel López de Legazpi, tasked with expanding Spanish dominion in the Philippines, sent his grandson Felipe de Salcedo, alongside Augustinian missionaries such as Martín de Rada, to explore the Visayas for resources.
 Landing on Panay, they established a temporary settlement in Araut, to secure food supplies amid scarcity in Cebu.
-By 1566, a more permanent foothold emerged between Ogtong (Oton) and La Villa Rica de Arevalo, formalized when Oton was established as a colonial outpost in 1572 under Legazpi’s command.
+By 1566, a more permanent foothold emerged between Ogtong (Oton) and La Villa Rica de Arevalo, formalized when Oton was established as a colonial outpost in 1572 under Legazpi's command.
 This made Oton the second official Spanish settlement in the archipelago after Cebu.
 The city was founded by 80 pure Spaniards from Europe.
 In 1586, it welcomed another 20 European Spanish Households and the garrison was reinforced by 30 Spanish and Mexican soldiers.
 This was reinforced by a consecutive number of 66, 50, 169, and then another 169 Mexican soldiers from Latin America during the years 1603, 1636, 1670, and 1672.
 Later in the 1700s, Iloilo was home to 166 Spanish Filipino families and 29,723 native families.
+Of which 103 Spanish-Filipino families were in downtown Iloilo city proper alone, while another 23 Spanish-Filipino families lived in the separate Chinatown of Molo, other natives and mestizos were scattered across the varying cities and municipalities of province.
+And excluding the pure Spanish-Filipinos, there were still 470 Spanish-Filipino mestizo families; as well as 11 pure Chinese-Filipino families, and 665 Chinese-Filipino mestizo families that were scattered all across the province of Iloilo.

 The people of Panay, unlike the neutral Cebuanos or the partially Islamized Tagalogs of Manila who resisted Spanish rule, embraced the Iberians as allies.
 At the time, Panay was embroiled in a struggle against Muslim forces from the Sultanate of Brunei and its vassals, the Sultanate of Sulu and the Kingdom of Maynila, which Spanish Governor-General Francisco de Sande described as kin to the locals.
-The alliance proved pivotal, as Panay natives supplied a significant portion of the mercenary forces used to subdue Manila’s rulers, who were tied to Brunei.
+The alliance proved pivotal, as Panay natives supplied a significant portion of the mercenary forces used to subdue Manila's rulers, who were tied to Brunei.
 The rapid adoption of Christianity among the Panaynons facilitated their integration into the Spanish colonial framework.
 Before Spanish contact, Visayan groups, including those from Panay, were notorious for their piracy and slave-raiding expeditions, known locally as panggubat.
 The raids, often launched after harvests or during specific months like February to April, targeted coastal and inland settlements across the archipelago, striking fear into neighboring regions.
 Under Spanish influence, Christianization and Hispanization transformed these fierce raiders into disciplined soldiers and farmers, marking a significant cultural shift.